WillButton/willbutton-hugo/content/posts/blockchain-over-40.md

     caption: "Your old school checkbook register is a great analogy for a blockchain"
 ---

+_Disclaimer: This is not financial advice.
+It's educational material for you to use at your discretion, along with other sources to make your own financial decisions._

 # From Checkbooks to Chains: The Evolution of Trust
 You've probably heard about Bitcoin, Ethereum, maybe even some ridiculous-sounding coins like FartCoin.
 They're all built on something called a blockchain, which sounds intimidating, but it's easier to understand than you think.
 Let me explain it in a way that anyone who remembers balancing a checkbook will immediately get…